 Password managers are digital vaults where you can keep all of your important information, like logins, credit card numbers, PINs, and more.
 You can even create a secure note with secret stuff, like future baby names or the answers to life.
 If you haven't already invested in a password manager, take a look at our favorites and see if any of them suit your needs.

-1Password is a staple of the Apple community.
+1Password is a staple of the Apple community and one of the best iPhone apps out there.
 It lets you store an unlimited amount of passwords, credit card numbers, addresses, and more.
 It uses AES 256-encryption and includes support for unlocking with Touch ID and Face ID.
 You can use the customizable password generator feature to create complex passwords and not have to worry about remembering them because they will always be stored safely in the vault.

 You can organize passwords with tags and mark them as favorites.
 When you upgrade to the pro model for $10, you can access special templates that allow you to save bank accounts, driver's licenses, passports, and more.
 You'll also get Apple Watch support so you can view your favorite passwords right on your wrist.
 For those who want to share some passwords with others, 1Password also offers subscription options for teams and families.

 1Password also features a robust desktop app that will sync with your iPhone and iPad, and the Safari browser widget makes it possible for you to auto-fill passwords, and even go directly to a site.